Al-Khwarizmi

 Early Life

-Al-Khwarizmi was born around the year 780 in a region called Khwarazm, which is part of today’s Central Asia.
-Not much is known about his childhood, but he lived during a time known as the Islamic Golden Age, when learning and discovery were highly valued.
+Al-Khwarizmi was born around the year 780 in a region called Khwarazm, in Central Asia.
+He lived during a time known as the Islamic Golden Age, when learning and discovery were highly valued.
+From an early age, Al-Khwarizmi was interested in numbers, patterns, and the stars.
+His curiosity helped him become a respected scholar who wanted to share knowledge with the world.

-A Place Full of Learning
+A Place of Learning

 Amazing Achievements

-The word **“algorithm”** comes from his name as it was written in Latin.
+Al-Khwarizmi is best known for helping create algebra, a branch of math that shows how to solve problems step by step.
+The word “algorithm” comes from his name.
 Algorithms are step-by-step rules used in math and computers today.
 Every time a computer follows instructions, it is using an idea connected to Al-Khwarizmi.

 He also worked on astronomy, helping make star charts and improve calendars.
 In geography, he helped update maps and described different regions of the known world.